novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-130.md

 Lee Hyun-woo enjoyed a date walking through the streets of Tokyo with Kim Ah-young.

-“You were playing with Son Joong-ui?”
+“You were playing with Son Jung-yi?”

 “Me?
 Come on, that’s a misunderstanding.
 How could I play with someone who’s making headlines as the representative of Japan’s 21st century?”